Trongate PHP Framework Docs

 Controller File Name UppercaseFirst, snake_case + .php Luxury_wristwatches.php

-Class Name UppercaseFirst, snake_case Luxury_wristwatches
+Class Name UppercaseFirst, snake_case class Luxury_wristwatches

 Bare Minimum Controller